Love or loathe its concrete curves, this incongruous Eastern-bloc relic has the best views over the city.

-Few would argue this brew is one of the world’s best, but since you order it in either green or red it must be one of the most unusual.
+Few would argue this brew is one of the world’s best, but since you order it in either green or red it must be one of the most unusual beers.

-Perhaps Germany’s most famous landmark, this muscular Neoclassical building now has a magnificent glass cupola you can walk round for free.
+Perhaps Germany’s most famous landmark, the muscular Neoclassical building of the Reichstag now has a magnificent glass cupola you can walk round for free.

 Berlin loves its markets, with numerous food markets in each district and several weekly flea markets.